 |It is customary to use these greetings at certain times of the day.|

 So if someone says “It’s nice to see you!”
 Feel free to respond with “It’s nice to see you too!”
 If they say “It’s been a while!” respond with “Yes, it has been a while.”
-Of course, if you simply mirror someone you are signalling to your conversation partner that it is their turn to continue the conversation… but, you can also ask them a question back if you want to have a more detailed talk.
+Of course, if you simply mirror someone you are signaling to your conversation partner that it is their turn to continue the conversation… but, you can also ask them a question back if you want to have a more detailed talk.
 Try adding “What’s new with you?” or “What else is new?” and you might have the start of a full-blown conversation!

-Good conversations in English start with knowing how to say “hello” and how to respond, but it takes practice to move past the greeting.
+Good conversations in English start with knowing how to say “hello” and how to respond, but it takes some practice to move past the greeting.
 Are you having trouble making conversation in English?
 Try Lingoloop online English classes.
 Practice real conversations with our expert tutors.
 They will show you your mistakes and build your confidence quickly.
 Sign up for a FREE trial class today and we’ll show you how to get past “Hello!”